davidjbeveridge/mia_portfolio/data/artifacts/s3_occt630_opr.markdown

 non-traditional setting.
 I really struggled with trying to incorporate all the problems this client presented and figure out which was most important.
-I only had one class that talked about psycosocial interventions and I felt like a single class didn’t equip me to problem solve well very well in this particular setting.
+I only had one class that talked about psycosocial interventions and I felt like a single class didn’t equip me to problem-solve well very well in this particular setting.
 I had to do a lot of self-learning.
 When I was interviewing the client to obtain an occupational profile it was difficult to set priorities and desired outcomes because she had a plethora of goals,